 Brew using boiling water and leave to infuse for 5 to 10 minutes

-Often known as ‘the Queen of Herbs’, Tulsi Tea (Ocimum tenuiflorum) or, ‘Holy Basil’, is a member of the mint family.
-Some of the earliest records of its usage date back to at least 1,500BC, as mentioned in the Rigveda, an ancient Indian collection of Vedic Sanskrit hymns known as the Rigveda makes mention of Tulsi Holy Basil.
+Tulsi Holy Basil (Ocimum tenuiflorum), also known as the ‘Queen of Herbs’, is a member of the mint family.
+Some of the earliest records of its use date back to at least 1,500 BCE.
+In particular, an ancient collection of Vedic Sanskrit hymns known as the Rigveda makes mention of Tulsi Holy Basil.
 However, historians theorise that its consumption may have taken place long before this publication.

-Type of Tea: Herbal Loose Leaf.
+Type of Tea: Herbal Tea.

-Ingredients: Dried Basil.
+Ingredients: Dried Tulsi Holy Basil.

 Colour in Cup: Golden-brown liquor, dark in tone.

-Health PointsAnti Oxidants, Detox, Refreshing, Relaxing, Weight Loss
+- Health PointsAnti Oxidants, Detox, Refreshing, Relaxing, Weight Loss

-Caffeine LevelDecaff (none)
+- Caffeine LevelDecaff (none)

-Time of DayBreakfast, Lunchtime, Afternoon, Evening
+- Time of DayBreakfast, Lunchtime, Afternoon, Evening

-CountryMore Than One Origin
+- CountryMore Than One Origin